w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

 Design the technical architecture of the DOT cashback, with a focus on Gate.io integration and enhancing user functionalities.

- - Documentation: system architecture and functional design
+License: MIT
- - Testing Guide: no testing at this stage
+Documentation: system architecture and functional design Testing Guide: no testing at this stage
  - System Design - cashback system architecture
  - Gate.io Integration
  - Search Featur - enhanced brand search and offer filtering within the wallet